Project-OpenBytes/portex/docs/source/schema/basic_grammar.rst

    ...: ...
    ...: ...

-Schema provides the basic key ``type``.
+Portex provides the basic key ``type``.
 Its value means the type of data and presented by a JSON string.
 The bulitin supported types can be found in :doc:`/schema/primitive_types` and :doc:`/schema/complex_types/index`.

-The most important feature of OpenBytes schema is that the type is configurable, different types has different parameters.
+The most important feature of Portex is that the type is configurable, different types has different parameters.

 For example, the :ref:`numeric types <numeric_types>` ``int`` has parameters ``minimum`` and ``maximum`` which limits the range of the ``int`` number.